mcthomas/TRACE/README.md

 # TRACE

 TRACE is an iOS application which aims to aggregate the use of calendar events, alarms, and reminders- with single-dimensional UI naunces.
 In practice, TRACE decreases the time spent hopping between native apps and visually simplifies your mental view of your daily flow.
-Development on TRACE began in academia with the intent of demonstrating principles of Software Engineering & UX best practices.
+Development on TRACE began in academia at UW-Madison with the intent of demonstrating principles of Software Engineering & UX best practices.
 This readme comprises our original Design & Planning Documentation.

 Contributors: